-How to make your hair thinner with thinning scissors — a query often searched by those who have super thick hair and hate it, or for those who just want to achieve a hairstyle that looks better with a razored effect.
-Whatever your reason for finding an answer to this question, there are a few cutting tips you should know before carrying out the process on how to make your hair thinner by yourself, or heading down to your stylist.
+How to make your hair thinner with thinning scissors—a query often searched by those who have super thick hair and hate it, or for those who just want to achieve a hairstyle that looks better with a razored effect.
+Whatever your reason for finding an answer to this question, there are a few cutting tips you should know before carrying out the process on how to make your hair thinner by yourself.

 1. Do Your Research

 Pinterest and Instagram are your friends.
 Use your favorite social media platforms and search engine tools to help you find images of the hairstyle you’re going for.
 Yes, you may be imagining how to make thick hair thin in your head, but it’s always good to create an inspiration board to help bring your vision to life.

 After coming up with your vision and images, talk to your stylist.
 While you may think about how to make your hair thinner is as easy as 1-2-3, think again.
 A stylist can provide you with the proper consultation you need before carrying out the process on how to get thinner hair.
 Tell them exactly what you want, and your concerns and they will point you in the right direction.
 Reach out to your stylist and schedule a virtual consultation!
 He or she can guide you through the process and ensure you get it right.
 This is also a great way to support your stylist while social distancing!

 3. Invest in the Right Thinning Shears